Bass Triads: Why They Matter More Than Scales

 What a triad actually is

-A triad is the 1-3-5 of a scale — three notes stacked out of that parent scale that give you the core sound of a chord.
-There are four flavors you need to know: major, minor, diminished, and augmented.
-Once you understand that the triad is the 1-3-5, you know what it is technically, you're oriented to that set of notes, and you can start applying them.
+A triad is the 1-3-5 of a scale, three notes stacked out of that parent scale that give you the core sound of a chord.
+There are four flavors you need to know, and those are major, minor, diminished, and augmented.
+Once you understand that the triad is the 1-3-5, you know what it is technically, you are oriented to that set of notes, and you can start applying them.

-You can't really teach triads first — I've tried it, and it doesn't land.
-Students ask where the triad comes from, and the honest answer is it comes from the scale, which means you need the scale first.
-So I teach the scale, and then I get right into the importance of triads.
+The backwards part about it is that you cannot really teach triads first, at least I have tried that and it does not make sense to people.
+Students ask where the triad comes from, and the honest answer is that it comes from the scale, which kind of means you need to understand the scale first.
+That is why I teach the scale and then get right into the importance of triads.

-Triads are the foundation — scales just connect them
+Triads are the foundation and scale notes connect them

-This is the reframe I want you to sit with.
-A triad is musical — it's the basis of the chord structure, it's the basis of the harmony.
-Everything in a bass line comes from it and is centered around it, both in how you navigate rhythmically and in the notes you choose.
-The notes of the scale are just ways to connect those triad notes together.
+This is the part I want you to sit with.
+A triad is musical, it is the basis of the chord structure and it is the basis of the harmony.
+Everything in a bass line comes from it and is centered around it, both in how you navigate them rhythmically and of course in the notes you choose.
+The notes of the scale are simply ways to connect those triad notes together.

 That flip changes how you practice.
-Instead of running scales and hoping a bass line falls out, you're building lines out of 1-3-5 and using the other scale tones to move between them.
-The triad is the skeleton.
-The scale is the connective tissue.
+Rather than spending all of your time running scales, you are building lines out of the 1-3-5 and using the other scale tones to move between them.
+The triad is the core of the line, and those triad notes really are the life's blood of all your bass lines, past, present, and future!

 7ths, 9ths, 11ths, 13ths are upper-structure chord tones

-Once you've got the triad as your core, you can look at 7th chords and extensions — the 9, 11, and 13 — as upper-structure chord tones.
-From that angle, you can actually look at every note of a scale as a chord tone in one way or another.
-It's just a question of how you use it.
-That's a much more useful way to think about note choice than "scale notes vs. non-scale notes."
-Everything inside the scale can function harmonically.
-Your job is deciding what goes where.
+Once you've got the triad as your core, you can look at 7th chords and extensions (the 9, the 11, and the 13) as upper-structure chord tones.
+From that angle you can actually look at every note of a scale as being a chord tone in one way or another, and it is just how you use them.
+That is a much more useful way to think about note choice than "scale notes versus non-scale notes", because every note inside the scale can function harmonically and what you are really doing is controlling what goes where.

 The practice prescription

 Get out your shovel and dig on this exercise with major, minor, diminished, and augmented triads.
-Mix up string combinations, note combinations, inversions — there's never any traffic on the extra mile.
-Spend most of your time on major and minor; that's ninety-five percent of it.
-Diminished is basically minor with a flat 5, so if you really know your minors you're not learning a whole new thing.
-Augmented rounds it out.
+Feel free to find new and inventive and creative ways of mixing up string combinations, note combinations, and inversions, because there is never any traffic on the extra mile.
+Spend most of your time on major and minor, and that is ninety-five percent of it right there.
+The diminished is pretty much going to fall into the minor category, so if you really know your minors you are not learning a completely different thing, and the augmented rounds it out.
+Beat the crap out of these triads every way you can!!

-1. Work major and minor triads first — they carry the bulk of the harmonic work you'll ever do.
+1. Work major and minor triads first, because they carry the bulk of the harmonic work you will ever do.

-2. Add the diminished triad by flatting the 5 of the minor triad.
-Don't treat it as a new shape; treat it as a minor variant.
+2. Add the diminished triad by flatting the 5 of the minor triad, and do not treat it as a new shape, treat it as a minor variant.

 3. Add the augmented triad to round out the four flavors.